November 21, 2018

 The IELTS has been traditionally conducted as a paper-based English test for almost three decades now.
 However, with the emergence of better computer-based technologies, the increasing trend of using technology to deliver education and testing, IELTS has now introduced computer-based tests (CBT) in addition to the existing paper-based tests (PBT) in Australia this year.
 The option was available for IELTS test-takers for UK Visas and Immigration since March 2016.

-CBT will now be available in India in New Delhi starting August 23, 2018.
-However, it must be noted that both CBT and PBT options remain open for test-takers.
+It must be noted that both CBT and PBT options remain open for test-takers.

 IELTS as a test remains the same, but now computers will also deliver the exam, enabling multiple sessions in a single day, and faster delivery of results.
 According to the IELTS website, the option for CBT IELTS in Australia is currently available at Adelaide, Brisbane, Melbourne, Sydney, Perth and the University of Technology, Sydney.
 The trend of CBT is likely to find more favor around the world, as technologies develop further, and test-takers continue to look for better, and more streamlined pathways of evaluation.
 In all probability, the future will be one, wherein CBT and PBT will complement each other, as equally relevant and critical testing methodologies.
 Therefore, it is crucial that your IELTS test preparation is fine-tuned enough to handle the CBT.